-Miranda Porter brings new show S/he/it Happens to the Camden Fringe after a sell out run in Brighton.
+Mitchell Jay brings new show S/he/it Happens to the Camden Fringe after a sell out run in Brighton.
 They’re passionate about raising awareness of Gender Identity and Gender Dysphoria through a solo show packed with personal content.
-The show plays the Camden Fringe at Etcetera Theatre until 3rd August 2018 so I caught up with Miranda to cover all things new show, Camden Fringe and theatre…
+The show plays the Camden Fringe at Etcetera Theatre until 3rd August 2018 so I caught up with Mitchell to talk about the new show, Camden Fringe and theatre…

 Tell us a little about your show S/he/it Happens – where did the name come from, what inspired it and what’s the show all about?